 Charity Number: CC30070

-You can choose to donate your tax credit to CCS Disability Action.
-You may be able to get up to one-third of your donation back from Inland Revenue.
+You may be able to claim up to one-third of your donation back from Inland Revenue and then donate this to refund to us.
 This means you can make an even bigger difference without any further cost to yourself.

 To claim your tax credit, you will need to download and complete this IRD tax credit form, fill it in, attach your receipts, and send it to the Inland Revenue.
 You can do this online using myIR or via post: